matrixm-code/labex-trial/pandas/challenge-dataframe-with-sales-data/step4.md

 ![example_image_Data_Visualization_RunCell](assets/lab-Data_Visualization-4-0.png)

-The created visualizations should be look like pictures below:
+The created charts should be look like the pictures below：

 `Bar Chart:`